AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

           }
       }

-But this approach is generally not recommended for performance reason.
+But this approach is generally not recommended for performance reasons.
 However, it can be handy for debugging.

 :cpp:`BaseFab` and its derived classes are containers for data on :cpp:`Box`.
-We recall that :cpp:`Box` has types (see the section on :ref:`sec:basics:box`).
+Recall that :cpp:`Box` has various types (see the section on :ref:`sec:basics:box`).
 The examples in this section so far use the default cell based type.
 However, some functions will result in a runtime error if the types mismatch.
 For example.